Marcdertiger/UNB-ECE-Robotics-Competition-Platform/README.md

       o	Request = “4”: will either enable the robot to drive normally (drive = “1”) or stop the robot (drive = “0”) o	Other request numbers can be used for new commands.

-- The special1&special2 values are mostly meant to be command variables(select speed, on/off, etc).
+-The special1&special2 values are mostly meant to be command variables(select speed, on/off, etc).

--
-- The other fields are meant as command select values (select what to do).
+-The other fields are meant as command select values (select what to do).

 -The actual selection of the values given to all the data fields above is done in the graphical interface(GUI) python file.